Sobanbabuv/Excel-Data-Analysis-Dashboard/README.md

 ### 3. Simplified Dashboard
 - Standalone clean dashboard built in `Dashboard.xlsx`.
-- Highlights KPIs and a clear visual breakdown of product performance.
+- Highlights and a clear visual breakdown of product performance.

 ---